cyberfifi/amazon-deli/README.md

 # COVID-19 Grocery Assistant
-This is a selenium BOT that will access your amazon delivery page through browser.
+This is a selenium BOT that will access your Amazon Fresh delivery page through browser.
 Once a delivery window is detected, you will get an SMS.

 # Note